Qatari literature: Novels

-Qatar launched the Katara Prize for Arabic Novel in September 2014 which has a $200,000 prize for the top fiction book.
+Qatar launched the Katara Prize for Arabic Novel in September 2014 with a $200,000 prize for the top fiction book.
 This competition was later incorporated under the authority of Katara Publishing House, established in 2018.

 By June 2015, twelve Qatari women and eight Qatari men had published a collective total of thirty-nine novels.
-Novels have proven to be one of the fastest growing categories of literature, with nearly a quarter of all existing Qatari-authored novels being published as recently as 2014.
+Novels have proven to be one of the fastest-growing categories of literature, with nearly a quarter of all existing Qatari-authored novels being published as recently as 2014.
 Six new female Qatari writers published novels in 2014: Hanan Al-Fayyad, Sumayya Tisha, Amala Al-Suwaidi, Shamma Al-Kuwari, Muhsina Rashid, and Iman Hamad.
 Similar to their predecessors, the main themes in their books are women's role in society and the social transition of Qatar.

+Ali Al-Naama emerged as a significant voice in Qatari literature with his 2022 fantasy fiction novel "Circus of the Greats," published by Hamad Bin Khalifa University Press.
+His literary journey bears a meaningful connection to Qatar's media heritage through his grandfather, Abdulla Hussein Al-Naama, who pioneered Qatar's written media and press industry.
+Growing up under his grandfather's influence, Ali developed a deep appreciation for storytelling that would later shape his writing career.
+Following the success of his debut novel, Ali released "The Scenarist" in 2025, further establishing his presence in Qatar's contemporary literary scene.
+His creative momentum continues as he prepares to release the anticipated sequel to "Circus of the Greats" in the coming year, expanding his contribution to Qatari literature.

+Memoirs

+Sophia Al-Maria The Girl Who Fell To Earth (2012) is the first English-language memoir to be written by a Qatari author.
+The Girl Who Fell to Earth chronicles Al-Maria's upbringing between her "redneck family in Washington State" and her Bedouin family in Qatar.
+The narrative explores themes of conflicting cultures, immigration, and personal growth.